WillemToorenburgh/WillemToorenburgh.github.io/_experience/blackbird.md

   - Unreal Engine
 ---

-* Lead the Platform and Automation team
+* Led the Platform and Automation ("Panda") team
-* Coined the team name "Panda" 🐼
+* Inherited an esoteric build system using Perforce, Github, and Azure DevOps
+* Led support efforts for the team, distributing requests, handling escalations, and communicating with customers
+* Acted as liaison between the team and other project leadership in the studio
+* Architected a custom telemetry system
+  * Built on Azure Container Apps, Azure Event Hubs (Kafka), and Azure Blob Storage, as well as on-premesis servers
+  * Wrote Pulumi infrastructure-as-code for the stack
+* Self-taught C# and .Net, Pulumi, and many Azure components
+* Mentored multiple excellent co-ops
+* Served on the Diversity and Inclusion committee

 Shipped: